Emergency Management Performance Grant

 Want to stay updated?
 Sign up to receive emails when new grant information is available.

+As of April 4, the federal government is no longer using the DUNS Number to uniquely identify entities and instead is using the Unique Entity Identifier (UEI) created in SAM.gov.
 To receive federal funding, an entity must have an active UEI number.
-Any grants awarded from IDHS will require an active UEI number.
+Any grants awarded from IDHS now require an active UEI number.
 Please prepare accordingly to have an active UEI prior to applying for grants.

 Current SAM.gov registrants already have been assigned their UEI and can view it within SAM.gov.
 This includes inactive registrations.
-The Unique Entity ID can be found below the DUNS Number on your entity registration record.
+The UEI can be found below the DUNS Number on your entity registration record.
 Remember, you must be signed in to your SAM.gov account to view entity records.

 About the Emergency Management Performance Grant